RudyTurnquest/Active-Directory-Simulation/README.md

   - Set Directory Services Restore Password: _Password1_
   - Install and Restart
 - Create dedicated Admin Account
-  - Open "Active Directory Users and Computers"
+  - In Server Manager, Select Tools, and Open "Active Directory Users and Computers"
   - Add a Organization Unit to the mydomain.com folder.
   - Name the OU: Admins
   - Create a new user inside Admin Group folder
     - Name - _Rudy Turnquest_
     - user login - _A_rturnquest_
     - password - _Password1_
+    - (_select password never expires for the sake of the lab_)
 - Add the Account to "Domain Admins" to make Domain Account
+  - Right-click the user just created
   - Go to "Properties" and select "Member Of"
   - Add and create "_Domain Admins_" group
   - Select and add user to group